[Revised September 2023

-This is the third year of the New York Society’s outreach initiative promoting local young scholars in their study of archaeology, both by encouraging their engagement in activities of the Archaeological Institute of America-New York Society, and by supporting their participation in a range of archaeology-related projects.
+This is the fourth year of the New York Society’s outreach initiative promoting local young scholars in their study of archaeology, both by encouraging their engagement in activities of the Archaeological Institute of America-New York Society, and by supporting their participation in a range of archaeology-related projects.
 Designed specifically for the benefit of college students in New York City, the program is wholly administered and overseen by the local AIA society.

 AIA-NYS Scholars Program